 Compulsive shopping is linked to many established psychiatric conditions.
 Amongst others, these include:

-At the Priory we can expertly assess your current shopping habits in the context of a global assessment of mental health.
+Our experts can expertly assess your current shopping habits in the context of a global assessment of mental health.
 We can accurately identify any underlying psychological problems, and offer shopping addiction treatment them with a combination of psychology, therapy and medication if required.
 The most important step is seeking initial shopping addiction help.

 The type and length of shopping addiction treatment is dependent on the individual's circumstances and the severity of the condition.
 Some people are treated as outpatients, which means they come to the Priory for hourly sessions with their consultant, psychologist or therapist.
 Others require a more structured treatment approach which can include staying as an inpatient at one of the Priory hospitals for the duration of their treatment where they take part in the psychological group programme as well as regular sessions with their consultant.
 Take a look at all the specific therapy treatment services we offer for shopping addiction.